TheNivas/LearningScala/11_Exception_Handling/src/main/scala/Notes.md

 }
 ```

-### After creating a file of the same name in folder:
+### After creating a file of the same name in folder

 ```scala
 val f = new FileReader("src/main/scala/input.txt");
 ```

 Now

 ## A. Exception handling: try-catch

 ```scala